luisremis/visual_storm/README.md

 /test - Folder for tests

 /tools - additional tools for handling data sets, downloaders, etc
-         /data folder will be created when using downloaders.
+         /data folder will be created when using downloaders, retieving data from uCluster

 /utils - file readers (such us .csv, .txt, etc) as helpers, as well as any other useful helpers.